Updated: 02/2026

 Consumers with an established business stating an interest in self-employment:

-If the individual has come to DORS to request assistance in order to maintain an established business, the comprehensive assessment (see
+If the individual has come to DORS to request assistance in order to maintain an established business, the counselor and consumer shall complete the Preliminary Self-Employment Assessment (RS-4q).
+The counselor shall consult with their supervisor and request approval for consideration to proceed with further review of the business proposal, start at

 For an established business, consideration may be given to assistance in purchasing the following items:

-Adaptive or assistive technology equipment or devices required for the individual to continue operating the business; or
+- Adaptive or assistive technology equipment or devices required for the individual to continue operating the business

-Section 1407.06, the individual's business plan shall be forwarded to the Business Plan Advisory Committee.
+Section 1407.06, the consumer's Business Plan must be submitted to the Business Plan Review committee for evaluation.

 1407.02 Initial Self-Employment IPE